Prologue

 His arm.
 She reached toward the arm there in her mind's eye.
 Her fingers grasped at air.
 Just a few inches more.

-She reached out with her heart and soul, clawing at the escaping saffron shadow.
-Her fingers found purchase--or so she believed.
+Sanshi reached out with her heart and soul, clawing at the escaping saffron shadow.
+Her fingers found purchase—

 The trembling rooftops, the shimmering thoroughfares, the warped woods.
-Beaten down by the surging waves, in a single breath they snapped back into normal shape and form.
-At the same time Sanshi managed to slip into the gloomy, golden penumbra.
+Beaten down by the surging waves, in a single breath they snapped back to normal shape and form.
+At the same time she managed to steal into the dusky, golden penumbra.

-A bystander would have observed an unbelievable spectacle unfolding before his eyes.
+A passerby would have observed an unbelievable spectacle unfold before his eyes.

-A small village, old buildings standing in rows between tiny fields.
-A narrow asphalt road winding through the village.
+Here was a small village, old buildings standing in rows between tiny fields.
+A narrow asphalt road wound through the village.
 Bathed in fresh April sunlight, gentle waves of warm air rose from the asphalt.

 A fierce force rent the gentle waves of air, the waves strengthening and expanding, thickening and solidifying, as if the asphalt itself had exploded in fire.
 The waves rose to the height of a large man.

 A shadow floated within.
 The waves slowly disgorged the figure of a person.
-The person took a step and stumbled forward.
-The unsteady silhouette of a child.
+He took a step and stumbled forward—the unsteady silhouette of a child.
 Two or three more uncertain, tottering steps and his forward progress stopped.

 The child stood on the asphalt.
 The shimmering waves of heat at his back evaporated into thin air.